suffering/RizzGoat/README.md

-# rork-rizzgoat---flirting---self-improvement-app
+# RizzGoat
-Created by Rork
+Created by Daniel Makarovskiy